 What should your data look like?
-If you imagine your data in a spreadsheet, each sample would be on its own row, and if your data sample is large this could be thousands or millions of rows.
-Each sample may also have a corresponding category that make up the additional columns of the spreadsheet.
+If you imagine your data in a spreadsheet, each text would be on its own row, and if your data set is large this could be thousands or millions of rows.
+Each text may also have a corresponding tag that makes up the additional columns of the spreadsheet.
 A slice of that spreadsheet would look like this:

 So, what questions about your data are most important?

 The first important question to consider is, where does your data come from?
 It may be a .csv or an excel file, it may be a list of tweets, support tickets or emails.
 It may come from live webpages on the internet.
-The source of your data will likely have a lot of impact on the following things to look at.
+The source of your data will likely have a lot of impact on the format of your data and on the following questions.

 The second question to ask is how easy is your data to access?
 If your data is already housed in a spreadsheet, that is going to be more easy to work with than if your data is currently contained in live webpages all over the internet.
 In this case, that data will have to be "scraped" off and translated into something similar to the format of rows and columns mentioned previously so that MonkeyLearn can access it.

 A third question that might come into play is how clean is your data?
-Perhaps your text samples come with a bunch of code, or with some extra junk in them.
-It could be that some of the categories are not applied correctly.
+Perhaps your texts come with a bunch of code or with some extra junk in them.
+It could be that some of the tags or categories are not applied correctly.
 There may be a situation where a number of columns need to be joined together to get all the samples into one cell (called "concatenation").
 Ideally, all of this data cleaning would happen prior to trying to access it in MonkeyLearn.

-This is all the more important when you are going to be creating a custom module, where your current samples are going to be used to build associations so the module can learn to classify future samples.
-If your current data set is not clean, so will the future predictions.
+This is all the more important when you are going to be creating a custom model, where your current texts are going to be used to build associations so the model can learn to make predictions about future texts.
+If your current data set is not clean, predictions about future texts won't be clean either.